x42/alsa_request_device/README.md

 a higher priority.

-If a PID is given `alsa_request_device` watches the process and also terminates when the watched PID exits.
+If a PID is given `alsa_request_device` watches the process and also terminates when the process with the given PID exits.

-The device is reserved as long as `alsa_request_device` runs.
+The device remains reserved as long as `alsa_request_device` runs.

 For further information please see the included man page.